LivePersonInc/node-agent-sdk/README.md

 }, null, [{type: 'ExternalId', id: 'MY_CARD_ID'}]);  // ExternalId is how this card will be referred to in reports
 ```

+Success response:
+`{"sequence":29}`

 #### reconnect(skipTokenGeneration)
 Will reconnect the socket with the same configurations - will also regenerate token by default.

 Use if socket closes unexpectedly or on token revocation.

-use `skipTokenGeneration = true` if you want to skip the token generation
+use `skipTokenGeneration = true` if you want to skip the generation of a new token.
 Call `reconnect` on `error` with code `401`

 #### dispose()
 Will dispose of the connection and unregister internal events.

 Use it in order to clean the agent from memory.

 ### Events